Table of Content

 The design is consistent with several shades of blue that do not clash with each other, while the graphs and figures displayed are not cluttered and follow a clear visual order so every marketing KPI is comprehensible.
 The message of that dashboard is understood in a glance and the alignment and white space give a rest to the eyes, who are not struggling in getting to the point.

-Next, let’s move onto one of our best business intelligence dashboard examples relating to one of any business’s most important activities—sales.
+Next, let’s move onto one of our best business intelligence dashboard examples relating to one of any business’s most important activities — sales.
+Without this function, a company would not be able to move forward and increase profits.
+By utilizing online dashboard tools, the department can successfully monitor and outperform each sales target and goal.

-One of the best BI dashboards for profitability, our sales dashboard is focused on helping you hit targets and foster growth on a consistent basis, boosting your bottom line in the process.
+One of the best business intelligence dashboards for profitability, our sales dashboard below is focused on helping you hit sales targets and foster growth on a consistent basis, boosting your KPI monitoring processes and, ultimately, bottom line.
+Concentrated on high-level metrics, this dashboard will enable you to cultivate a data-driven environment, crucial in generating more revenue and, ultimately, increasing profits.

 By offering clear, logical visualizations of your company’s most critical sales data, it’s possible to extract valuable insights at a glance while performing analysis that will help you strengthen inefficiencies while capitalizing on your strengths.

-Working with dynamic sales KPIs including Sales Growth, Sales Target, Acquisition Cost, CLV (customer lifetime value), and ARPU (average revenue per unit), this dashboard for business intelligence offers all of the tools to make your business more economically efficient, and as a result, more valuable.
+Working with dynamic sales KPIs including sales growth, sales target, acquisition cost, CLV (customer lifetime value), and ARPU (average revenue per unit), this dashboard offers all of the tools to make your business more economically efficient, and as a result, more valuable.

-One of the most effective business intelligence dashboard templates for those that develop their products internally, our production dashboard serves up a wealth of manufacturing metrics based on improving processes and eliminating processing inefficiencies.
+One of the best BI dashboard examples for those that need a general financial overview of a company or department, our financial KPI dashboard serves up a wealth of metrics based on improving processes and eliminating processing inefficiencies.

-This mix of invaluable insights offers all of the key ingredients for developing a seamless manufacturing analytics processes that help to save on unnecessary costs while significantly boosting productivity.
+This financial dashboard sample breaks down a number of financial processes into digestible segments.
+You can gain a deep working insight into your working capital, cash conversion cycle, and vendor payment error rate.
+This mix of invaluable insights offers all of the key ingredients for developing seamless processes that help to save on unnecessary costs while significantly boosting productivity.